Sunday, 5 February 2012

 "So?"

-"So I'm the idiot..." now wishing I could hide, "but I’d rather not think about it."
+"So I'm the idiot..." now wishing I could hide.

-"Why would you send her roses?"
-Martha asked, sounding incredulous.
+"Why would you send her roses?" her voice sounding incredulous.

 “Well she fooled me” I commented.

-“You're not the first to be smitten."
-Martha revealed, and then continued, "Did I ever tell you about the guy she met in Europe last summer?"
+“You're not the first to have been smitten."
+Martha revealed, and then hooked, "Did I ever tell you about the guy she met in Europe last summer?"

-"They must have made quite an impression on each other.
+"They must've made quite an impression on each other.
 After she came back they wrote letters to each other for nearly six months."
 Martha revealed.

-"I've heard of people doing that but I've also wondered if it's real."
+"I've heard of people doing that but I've also wondered if stuff like that's even real."
 I commented.

 "You mean romance by mail?"
-Martha asked, maybe to confirm that we were talking about the same subject.
+Martha questioned, maybe to confirm that we were talking about the same subject.

 "Wow!
 I had no idea."
 Was all I could muster and very surprised by this revelation.